10 Bathrooms to Pee in Before You Die

 Welcome to Where to Wander, our selection of the best under-the-radar destinations in 2025.
 To see more surprising sites around the world that have fewer tourists and more locals, check out all of Atlas Obscura’s favorite places to travel this year.

 The vast majority of toilets around the globe are utilitarian at best—unadorned spaces to get in and out of as fast as possible.
 Yet some rare standouts go above and beyond answering Nature’s call.
-Imagine doing your business in a public square while watching passersby through two-way glass in Texas or in a hidden, subterranean Art Nouveau gem in Paris.
+Imagine doing your business in a public square while watching passersby through one-way glass in Texas or in a hidden, subterranean Art Nouveau gem in Paris.
 Some toilets in Australia and New Zealand are literally public works of art, while a pair in Massachusetts are part of a museum’s permanent collection.

 Toilet in Nature, Japan